Management of stormwater

 There may be instances where commercial and industrial stormwater has a higher level of contaminants e.g. oil or grit from vehicles.
 In these cases it will be necessary to have additional filtration systems in the stormwater system to separate the contaminants before they enter waterways.
 These filtration systems require scheduled maintenance to ensure they continue to work effectively.

-If you need advice and help with maintaining your residential or commercial roof, gutters and stormwater drains call the maintenance experts at Jason’s Plumbing today.
+If you need advice and help with maintaining your commercial roof, gutters and stormwater drains call the maintenance experts at Jason’s Plumbing today.